 - Helps in the management of manifestations of Post-Thrombotic Syndrome and Venous Ulcers.

 - Applied for treating and the prevention of deep vein thrombosis (DVT)

-Make sure to measure your feet before buying compression socks, so you will be able to get just the perfect size and fit for your feet.
-Make sure to take the measurements early in the morning before your ankles and feet begin to swell.
-You can take the measurement immediately you get out of bed first thing in the morning.
-This is also the best time to wear your socks.
+Make sure to measure your feet before buying compression socks or TED Hose, so you will be able to get just the perfect size and fit for your feet.

-Make sure you take the measurements with your bare feet and do not put on shoes or socks while taking the measurement.
+Make sure you take the measurements with your bare feet and do not wear socks while taking the measurements.
 It does not matter if you are looking to buy knee-high or thigh-high versions, you will have to take measurements.
 You may need help from a family member or friend in order to get these measurements just right.

 Knee Length: You will need to know the length of your knee if you are buying Knee High variants.
 Start your measurement from behind your knee, just below the bend to where your heel stops.
 Make sure your measurement starts from below the curve of your knee.